callum-hart/mono/misc/documentation notes.md

 **Constants**

-Constants are elements that always look the same, regardless of where they are used.
+- Constants are elements that always look the same, regardless of where they are used.
 Use constants for common constructs.
 - High usage - used frequently throughout project.
 A'la a common/global/core components.
 Examples: button, avatar, heading.
 - Styles are decoupled from their context - the same styles apply in every instance.
+Deterministic.

 ### Problem